What You Need to Know About Carpal Tunnel Syndrome Vs Tendonitis, Osteoarthritis Vs Ganglion Cysts

 Natural remedies include changing your diet, exercise and Omega 3 Essential Fatty acid from cold water fish.

 Carpal Tunnel Syndrome

 What is Carpal Tunnel Syndrome?
-And is a tunnel?
+Is it a Tunnel?

-Yes, Carpal Tunnel is indeed a tunnel.
+Yes, carpal tunnel is indeed a tunnel.
 It is formed by the bones in your wrist and something called the transverse carpal ligament.
 The carpal tunnel has a really important job to do as it protects the meridian nerve.
-The meridian nerve is really important to your hand as its gives your hand feeling and movement.
+The meridian nerve is really important to your hand as it gives your hand feeling and movement.
 It is also responsible for the control of the flexor tendons which are the tendons which bend your fingers and thumbs.

 Women are more likely to develop this syndrome during perimenopause and pregnancy.

 You also have a higher risk of developing carpal tunnel syndrome if you suffer from diabetes or a thyroid disorder.
 Both diabetes and thyroid disorders can make you more susceptible to inflammatory disease.

 The first thing you will notice is tingling in your hand, and you may even notice numbness as well.
 Most sufferers notice is for the first time when they are doing their shoe laces up or closing a zip.

 A doctor will ask you if you are more uncomfortable during the day or night.
 Most sufferers do suffer more problems during the night as we sleep with one hand under our head, or our wrists curled up.

 Your doctor will check the function of the meridian nerve and ascertain if it is compressed.
 It is done with needles and maybe a little unpleasant.